-The assets held by a fund are usually valued each business day other than a public holiday in either Wellington or Auckland.
+The assets held by a fund are usually valued each business day other than the first two business days in April (when we calculate PIE tax for the year ended 31 March).
 We use an industry standard valuation method based on the last sale price of each listed asset (except where the last sale price falls outside the bid-ask spread, in which case the bid price is used) as at the close of business on each valuation day.
 If a fund is invested in underlying assets in offshore markets this may cause a delay in pricing of several days.
 This is because we must wait for the relevant markets to close before we can obtain the last sale price.
 Public holidays can also delay price availability.
 The unit price is calculated by dividing the net value of a fund's assets by the number of units in that fund.

 Our current Unit Pricing and Valuation Policy, available at fisherfunds.co.nz/resources, sets out guidelines for valuing assets that are illiquid or infrequently traded, and for correcting pricing errors.